Ancellie/SelfAssessment_2_course/Skills/JavaScript.md

   - for: 🖐️ used
   - for..in: 🖐️ used
   - for..of: 🖐️ used
-  - for await
+  - for awa:it
   - throw: 🖐️ used
   - break: 🖐️ used
   - continue: 🖐️ used
   - import: 🖐️ used
-  - export: 🖐️ used
+  - export: 🖐️used
   - label:
   - try..catch: 🖐️ used
   - switch: 🖐️ used